Gustaf Nilsson (wrestler)

-Gustaf Nilsson (2 March 1899 - 26 January 1980) was a Swedish wrestler.
+Gustaf Rudolf Nilsson (2 March 1899 – 26 January 1980) was a Swedish wrestler.
 He competed in the Greco-Roman lightweight event at the 1920 Summer Olympics, being eliminated by Richard Frydenlund in round two.

 Nilsson competed for the Landskrona club Argos.
 He was referred to as "the Scanian lion".
 Nilsson was also a Swedish champion, and repeatedly ended up in second place in the Swedish championships.